catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 ###################################

 In the previous section, we learned about the various services Catalyst Cloud offers.
-Now we'll learn about the various ways you can interact with these services.
+Now we will learn about the various ways you can interact with these services.